 The Sisters were known for their work in schools, hospitals, orphanages, and later for their missionary endeavours abroad.
 The Singleton Convent was opened as a “motherhouse” in 1909 and was always cared for as a beautiful home for all the Sisters residing in the Hunter Valley and beyond.
 Since 1995 the Convent has become known as a beautiful heritage site, open for tours, concerts and other activities.

-A community of Sisters still lives in a part of the Convent.
 The atmosphere is marked by peace and tranquility and an atmosphere of hospitality.
 Visitors will hear the story of the Sisters of Mercy and walk through their unique and beautiful home.
 There is much to enjoy.

 Within the buildings are treasured memories and marks of a style of life no longer appropriate for modern religious women .
 The buildings also bear witness to the culture and wisdom of the remarkable women who built them.